Introduction to Linux Watch Command

 Example #4 – Omit Header Information

-In watch command, we are able to remove the header information from the command output.
+In the watch command, we can remove the header information from the command output.

 Command: